 Honestly, all of the trails are suitable for families and individuals of all ages, it really depends on the experience you're going for.

-The Leelanau Trail is always a crowd pleaser.
-It’s seventeen miles of relatively flat paved trail that was once a rail line between Traverse City and Suttons Bay.
-It hosts a quiet and serene landscape through meadows, woods and orchards with a few fun stops along the way like the historic potato barn (great photo op) and Leelanau Peninsula wineries.
+The Leelanau Trail is always a crowd-pleaser.
+It’s seventeen miles of a relatively flat paved trail that was once a rail line between Traverse City and Suttons Bay.
+It hosts a quiet and serene landscape through meadows, woods, and orchards with a few fun stop along the way like the historic potato barn (great photo op) and Leelanau Peninsula wineries.

-We’re really excited to complete the Loop around Boardman Lake next year.
-The Boardman Lake Loop Trail will showcase the region’s natural, cultural and recreational resources—the trail will help share the story of both the Boardman River and the community’s transformation by highlighting our unique freshwater environment and featuring captivating public art installations.
+We’re really excited about the completion of the Loop around the Boardman Lake Trail.
+This trail will showcase the region’s natural, cultural, and recreational resources—it will help share the story of both the Boardman River and the community’s transformation by highlighting our unique freshwater environment and featuring captivating public art installations.

-Planning is underway to extend the Three Mile Trail from South Airport to Hammond Road thanks to a very important partnership with East Bay Township, the Grand Traverse Regional Land Conservancy through their Mitchell Creek Meadow Preserve and Norte’s Safe Routes to School programming.
-This trail will be a critical connector to four schools, businesses, neighborhoods and will showcase pristine natural resources including wetlands, meadows, creeks and woods.
+Planning is underway to extend the Three Mile Trail from South Airport to Hammond Road thanks to a very important partnership with East Bay Township, the Grand Traverse Regional Land Conservancy through their Mitchell Creek Meadow Preserve, and Norte’s Safe Routes to School programming.
+This trail will be a critical connector to four schools, businesses, and neighborhoods and will showcase pristine natural resources including wetlands, meadows, creeks, and woods.

-Another large scale project is the Nakwema Trailway, a project that will connect the TART Trail network in Traverse City to the Top of Michigan Trails network in Charlevoix, creating a 325+ mile non-motorized trail network in northern Lower Michigan.
-Nakwema, an Ojibwe word, means where paths connect and this trail will connect people, communities, natural public spaces, business, beaches and so much more.
+Another large-scale project is the Nakwema Trailway, a project that will connect the TART Trail network in Traverse City to the Top of Michigan Trails network in Charlevoix, creating a 325+ mile non-motorized trail network in northern Lower Michigan.
+Nakwema, an Ojibwe word, means where paths connect and this trail will connect people, communities, natural public spaces, businesses, beaches and so much more.